Table of Contents

 3) Devon Falls

-Located in the nearby Talawakele, this one is usually preferable in the rainy seasons (either one of the monsoons).
-Although it is also relatively small, some have commented that it is a “joy to see the water flow” here.
-We advise you to use the nearby viewpoints for viewing these waterfalls as well.
-One is the Hatton Road, while the other one with a better view is at Dimbula.
-Plus at Dimbula you can also have some nice hot tea.
+Although it is also relatively small, some people have commented that it is a “joy to see the water flow” here.
+It is usually preferred during the rainy season (either the monsoon or the summer).
+For viewing these waterfalls as well, we recommend you use the viewpoints nearby.
+One is Hatton Road, while the other one with a better view is Dimbula Road.
+Plus at Dimbula you can also have some tasty hot tea.

 4) Bomburu Ella Waterfalls